holepunchto/autobase/README.md

 By default, an index is just a persisted version of an Autobase's causal stream, saved into a Hypercore.
 But you can do a lot more with them, by using the `apply` option to `createRebasedIndex` you can define your own indexing strategies.

 Rebased Indexes are incredible powerful as they can be persisted to a Hypercore using the new truncate API added in Hypercore 10.
-This means that peers queries your multiwriter data structure don't need to read in all changes and apply them themself.
-Instead they can just start from an existing index, and if that index is missing indexing any data from inputs just apply those locally - this all happens automatically for you!
+This means that peers querying a multiwriter data structure don't need to read in all changes and apply them themself.
+Instead they can start from an existing index, and if that index is missing indexing any data from inputs, the peer can just apply those locally.
+The best thing is that this all happens automatically for you!

 ### Customizing Indexes with `apply`